Characterization of barycenters in the Wasserstein space by averaging optimal transport maps

 \section{Abstract}

-We define a notion of barycenter for random probability measures in the Wasserstein space.
-We study the population barycenter in terms of existence and uniqueness.
-Using a duality argument, we give a precise characterization of the population barycenter for compactly supported measures, and we make a connection between averaging in the Wasserstein space and taking the expectation of optimal transport maps.
-Then, the problem of estimating this barycenter from $n$ independent and identically distributed random probability measures is considered.
-To this end, we study the convergence of the empirical barycenter proposed in Agueh and Carlier \cite{MR2801182} to its population counterpart as the number of measures $n$ tends to infinity.
-To illustrate the benefits of this approach for data analysis and statistics, we show the usefulness of averaging in the Wasserstein space for curve and image warping.
-In this setting, we also study the rate of convergence of the empirical barycenter to its population counterpart for some semi-parametric models of random densities.
+This paper is concerned by the study of barycenters for random probability measures in the Wasserstein space.
+Using a duality argument, we give a precise characterization of the population barycenter for various parametric classes of random probability measures with compact support.
+In particular, we make a connection between averaging in the Wasserstein space as introduced in Agueh and Carlier \cite{MR2801182}, and taking the expectation of optimal transport maps with respect to a fixed reference measure.
+We also discuss the usefulness of this approach in statistics for the analysis of deformable models in signal and image processing.
+In this setting, the problem of estimating a population barycenter from $n$ independent and identically distributed random probability measures is also considered.